info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/cloud_computing.md

-# Introduciton to Cloud Computing
+# Introduciton to Cloud Computing :cloud::computer:

 **What is the Cloud?** The cloud is the internet, it's a global network of connected devices.